 US Visa Types

-Below in the table are the most common US Visa types.
+Below is the table is the most common Us Non Immigrant Visa Types.
 Each letter links to an article specific to that US visa type.
 Each article discusses the purpose of that particular US visa type, and the requirements for filing for and receiving the visa.

 How We Can Help

-If you need help in reviewing US Visa types to select the right one for you, we would recommend having one of our strategy consultations.
+Do you need help in reviewing US Visa types to select the right one for you?
+We recommend having one of our strategy consultations.
 In the consultation we go over your facts and circumstances and relevant US immigration law to work through with you the best fit for a visa.
 If this sounds interesting to you, please contact us.